winglang/wing/rfcs/sdk-spec.md

   init(props: TopicProps = {});

   /**
-   * Run a function whenever an event is published to the topic.
+   * Run an inflight whenever an event is published to the topic.
    */
-  on_event(fn: inflight (event: Serializable) => void, opts: TopicOnPublishProps?): cloud.Function;
+  on_event(fn: inflight (event: Serializable) => void, opts: TopicOnPublishProps?): void;

   /**
    * Publish an event to the topic.